 Common Heating and Cooling System Questions

 Our certified Milwaukee HVAC professionals provide superior heating and cooling services across Southeast Wisconsin.
-We offer HVAC installation, repairs and maintenance services for residential and commercial customers throughout Milwaukee and Waukesha Counties.
+We offer HVAC installation, repairs, and maintenance services for residential and commercial customers throughout Milwaukee, Waukesha, New Berlin, West Allis, and the surrounding areas.
 We recently won the Top Choice Award for the best HVAC service in the Greater Milwaukee area.
 Become one of our highly satisfied customers - from 24 hour emergency services to annual maintenance of your equipment – rely on the Donovan & Jorgenson team of HVAC specialists.

 With over 30 years of experience working in the HVAC industry, we have been asked many questions - some more frequently than others.
 We have compiled a few of the most commonly asked questions and answers below.